 When people say, “Everyone in my family has diabetes” or “Everyone has heart disease,” the underlying reason is usually a sensitivity to sugar.

 What does this mean?
 Some families have a predisposition to belly fat weight gain and get diabetes earlier in life.
-Anyone can get Type II Diabetes if they eat enough sugar and gain enough weight, but some people get diabetes at lower weight.
+Anyone can get diabetes if they eat enough sugar and gain enough weight, but some people get diabetes at lower weights.

 Examples of this include the Freshman 15, gaining 30 pounds after having a baby, or the 15 pounds many women gain at menopause.
 More belly fat means more sugar cravings for foods like white bread, white potatoes, white rice and sweets.